Gurkengewuerz/kubealived/README.md

 ## Disclaimer

-This repository is highly inspired by [openvnf/kubealived](https://github.com/openvnf/kubealived/) so does this `README.md`. [openvnf](https://github.com/openvnf) described `kuvealived` perfectly.
+This repository is highly inspired by [openvnf/kubealived](https://github.com/openvnf/kubealived/) so does this `README.md`. [openvnf](https://github.com/openvnf) described `kubealived` perfectly.
 I reworked and updated everything to the newest version.
 This version is beside of `linux/amd64` now also available for `linux/arm64` and `linux/arm/v7` on [docker.io](https://hub.docker.com/r/gurken2108/kubealived).

 ## About